abinjawed/Laundrify/README.md

 **Step One**: go to https://www.phpmyadmin.net/

----Click on "Support" Tab on top of page
+a.Click on "Support" Tab on top of page

-    ---Under the header "Read the documentation!" click on "the documentation"
+b.
+Under the header "Read the documentation!" click on "the documentation"

-        ---Click on "Installing on Windows"
+c.
+Click on "Installing on Windows"

-            ---Click on XAMPP
+d.
+Click on XAMPP

-                 > Install on C:
+e.
+Install on C:

 **Step Two**: After installing XAMPP go to the following directory in the C:

- ---xampp
+a. xampp

-    ---htdocs
+b. htdocs

-         > create the folder containing the `pickupdropoff.html` and `insert.php` files.
+c. create the folder containing the `pickupdropoff.html` and `insert.php` files.

 **Step Three**: Launch XAMPP and choose `Apache` and `MySQL` to Start.